blurredbits/hartl_twitter/README.md

 Couple of reasons:

-1. As this was pre-acceptance work - just seeing how much more of it make sense.
+1. As this was pre-acceptance work - just seeing how much more of it makes sense.
 2. Following @theotherzach's advice regarding doing this over-and-over until it becomes ingrained in my blurry little head.
 3. $$$$ (maybe - someday)